mzachariadis/bare-react-native/README.md

 #### Run on Android using APK

 If a physical device is used, the "Allow App Installations from Unknown Sources" option must be enabled from the settings.
 In addition, remove any previous version of the app.

+## Releases
+Releases for this repository are aligned with the [React Native](https://github.com/facebook/react-native) repo.